archoncloud/archoncloud-ethereum/README.md

 For this simple protocol description, we define the players in the Archon Decentralized Cloud to be storage providers S, uploaders U, and downloaders D. The intent of these players are what you think they would be: the U want to make their content available, the D want to obtain the content of U, and S wants to earn cryptocurrency by acting as a conduit serving the needs of U and D.

 To bootstrap this protocol, we start with the S. Any storage provider S must be registered with the Archon Ethereum Smart Contract as storage providers.
-This registrations includes providing information about their storage capabilities, marketplace ask, routing information, as well as staking Ethereum token.
+This registration includes providing information about their storage capabilities, marketplace ask, routing information, as well as staking Ethereum token.
 An uploader U must also be registered with the SC.
 This registration includes establishing a namespace, and publishing the public key corresponding to their pseudo-identity.

 We follow an upload u from U to its final target, the downloader D.